vinaygupta2050/iceyeApiTestFramework/Readme.md

 ```
 ### Step definition
-We can write step definition with respect to the feature in [steps] directory.
+We can write step definition with respect to the feature in [steps](https://github.com/vinaygupta2050/iceyeApiTestFramework/tree/master/src/test/java/com/iceye/test/steps) directory.

 ## Running your Test
 When you are ready to run your tests from the command line, below are a few examples of run commands (standard maven command line syntax):

 * Right now we kept test environment as fixed.
-But in case if you want to pass test environment in maven command  you need to uncomment line number 16 in class [PropertyFileReader](https://github.com/vinaygupta2050/ApiTestAutomationFramework/blob/master/src/main/java/com/api/utils/PropertyFileReader.java) .
+But in case if you want to pass test environment in maven command  you need to uncomment line number 16 in class [PropertyFileReader](https://github.com/vinaygupta2050/iceyeApiTestFramework/blob/master/src/main/java/com/iceye/utils/PropertyFileReader.java) .
 User below command to run your test on local machine
 ```
 mvn clean verify -Denv=QA
 ```
 * To run test in docker container user below shell scripts to run.

-    1- While settingup project first time use below command.
+    1- While setting up project first time use below command to run [newSetupRunTest.sh](https://github.com/vinaygupta2050/iceyeApiTestFramework/blob/master/newSetupRunTest.sh).

        sh newSetupRunTest.sh
     Note: The above command will download container and all the required dependencies and than run the test execution in container.

-    2- Once the project is already setup you can use below command.
+    2- Once the project is already setup you can use below command to run [exitsingSetupRunTest.sh](https://github.com/vinaygupta2050/iceyeApiTestFramework/blob/master/exitsingSetupRunTest.sh).

        sh exitsingSetupRunTest.sh
     Note: The above script will use your local cached maven dependencies and run your project.
 So you can eleminate download time whenever you will run your project.

 ## Test Results

-Once all the test are executed results can be generated in [target](https://github.com/vinaygupta2050/ApiTestAutomationFramework/tree/master/test-output/Report)
+Once all the test are executed results can be generated in [target](https://github.com/vinaygupta2050/iceyeApiTestFramework/tree/master/target/cucumber-report-html/cucumber-html-reports)

 ## Author